Ideaology Price Hits $0.11 on Top Exchanges (IDEA)

-Ideaology (CURRENCY:IDEA) traded up 2.4% against the U.S. dollar during the one day period ending at 23:00 PM E.T. on February 21st.
-One Ideaology coin can now be purchased for $0.11 or 0.00000303 BTC on popular cryptocurrency exchanges.
-In the last week, Ideaology has traded 0.8% lower against the U.S. dollar.
-Ideaology has a total market cap of $1.81 million and approximately $1.54 million worth of Ideaology was traded on exchanges in the last 24 hours.
+Ideaology (CURRENCY:IDEA) traded up 2.5% against the US dollar during the one day period ending at 17:00 PM E.T. on February 26th.
+One Ideaology coin can currently be purchased for about $0.11 or 0.00000293 BTC on major cryptocurrency exchanges.
+Over the last week, Ideaology has traded up 6.3% against the US dollar.
+Ideaology has a market capitalization of $1.87 million and approximately $1.05 million worth of Ideaology was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.